-10. Fundamentals of Power and Energy Systems
+11. Fundamentals of Power and Energy Systems

-- 10.1 Energy: Use models to evaluate the changes in energy that occur in agricultural applications. - a.
+- 11.1 Energy: Use models to evaluate the changes in energy in agricultural applications. - a.
 Define types of energies and objects present in a system. - b.
-Analyze the relations between changes in energy and work done on/by the system.

-- c.
-Use evidence to support that simple machines use a tradeoff in force for distance to accomplish the same amount of work, while obeying the law of conservation of energy. - d.
-Evaluate inefficiencies in designed systems that result from energy transfers to the surroundings. - e.
-Explain energy transfers through radiation and how energy transferred from the sun can be stored and transferred for later use. - 10.2 Safety: Identify different models of producing electrical energy.
-Discuss safety hazards as well as prevention and control methods relevant to electrical power models.
-Predict strategies to prevent or manage electrical hazards and evaluate the efficacy of the prevention measures. - 10.3 Energy Consumption: Summarize methods and compare units used to benchmark energy use.
-Utilize the appropriate instruments needed to calculate and measure voltage, amperage, resistance, and calculate wattage.
+Analyze the relations between changes in energy and work done on/by the system. - c.
+Analyze how simple machines use a tradeoff in force for distance to accomplish the same amount of work, while obeying the law of conservation of energy. - d.
+Explain energy transfers through radiation and how energy transferred from the sun can be stored and transferred for later use. - 11.2 Safety: Identify different models of producing electrical energy.
+Discuss the safety hazards as well as prevention and control methods relevant to electrical power models.

+Predict strategies to prevent or manage electrical hazards and evaluate the efficacy of the prevention measures.

+11.3 Energy Consumption: Summarize methods and compare units used to benchmark energy use.
+Utilize the appropriate instruments needed to calculate and measure voltage, amperage, resistance, and wattage.

-11. Fundamentals of Engines
+12. Fundamentals of Engines

-- 11.1 Engine cycles: Develop models that explain how changes in chemical energy, thermal energy, and states of matter allow the operation of small gasoline and diesel engines. - 11.2 Horsepower: Using mathematical models, calculate horsepower and thermal efficiency for a variety of internal combustion engines.
+- 12.1 Engine cycles: Develop models that explain how changes in chemical energy, thermal energy and states of matter allow the operation of small gasoline and diesel engine cycles. - 12.2 Horsepower: Using mathematical models, calculate horsepower and thermal efficiency for a variety of internal combustion engines.